medale/spark-mail/presentation/SparkMailPresentation.md

 # So what does this have to do with Apache Spark?
 * Resilient Distributed Dataset ([RDD](https://spark.apache.org/docs/1.2.0/api/scala/#org.apache.spark.rdd.RDD))
-* "immutable, partitioned collection of elements that can be operated on in parallel"
+* From API docs: "immutable, partitioned collection of elements that can be operated on in parallel"
 * map, flatMap, filter, reduce, fold, aggregate...

 # com.uebercomputing.analytics.basic.BasicRddFunctions